kubernetes/kops/docs/cluster_spec.md

 # Description of Keys in `config` and `cluster.spec`

-This list is not complete, but aims to document any keys that are less than self-explanatory.
+This list is not complete but aims to document any keys that are less than self-explanatory.
+Our [godoc](https://godoc.org/k8s.io/kops/pkg/apis/kops) reference provides a more detailed list of API values.
+[ClusterSpec](https://godoc.org/k8s.io/kops/pkg/apis/kops#ClusterSpec), defined as `kind: Cluster` in YAML, and [InstanceGroup](https://godoc.org/k8s.io/kops/pkg/apis/kops#InstanceGroup), defined as `kind: InstanceGroup` in YAML, are the two top-level API values used to describe a cluster.

 ## spec

 ### api